 - Integral horsepower brushless dc motors have been developed for propulsion and precision servo systems.

-Thanks for reading about “brushless dc motor working principle”.
+Thanks for reading about “BLDC motor working principle”.